microsoftgraph/microsoft-graph-docs/api-reference/beta/api/driveitem_createuploadsession.md

 ## Completing a file

+If `deferCommit` is false or unset, then the upload is automatically completed when the final byte range of the file is PUT to the upload URL.
+If `deferCommit` is true, then after the final byte range of the file is PUT to the upload URL, the upload should be explicitly completed by a final POST request to the upload url with zero-length content.

-When the last byte range of a file is received the server will response with an `HTTP 201 Created` or `HTTP 200 OK`.
+When the upload is completed, the server will respond to the final request with an `HTTP 201 Created` or `HTTP 200 OK`.
 The response body will also include the default property set for the **driveItem** representing the completed file.

 <!-- { "blockType": "request", "name": "upload-fragment-final", "scopes": "files.readwrite" } -->